gonstr/AntiRaidTools/Docs/README.md

     key: HALFUS_PROTOBREATH
 ```

-### Countdown and duration
+### Countdown

-For most triggers, `countdown` and `duration` fields can also be set.
-The `countdown` value controls the countdown timer in the raid assignments popup. `duration` control how long the popup will be visible for.
+For most triggers, `countdown` can also be set.
+The `countdown` value controls the countdown timer in the raid assignments popup.
+This is useful to set if you want to delay the use of a raid cd after an event triggers. `countdown` can not be set if the trigger type is a timer.

 ### Strategy